cookersapp/cookers-backend/README.md

 **Explanation :**
 I had some troubles with the grunt build so I do not deploy `dist/` folder to firebase :(
 I uglily deploy the `app/` folder but the generated stylesheet needs to be added manually...

+## Notes

+- For charts, use : highcharts
+- Export data from mixpanel : https://github.com/michaelcarter/mixpanel-data-export-js